Difference Between ADHD and Conduct Disorder

 These children are given a diagnosis.

-These individuals show severe antisocial behaviour which comprises tantrums, physical and verbal aggression, stealing, lying, violation of rules and other peoples rights.
+These individuals show severe antisocial behaviour, which comprises tantrums, physical and verbal aggression, stealing, lying, violation of rules and other people’s rights.

-These are caused and also triggered by ineffective parenting, poor disciplinary practices in the home.
+These are caused and also triggered by ineffective parenting, and poor disciplinary practices in the home.
 They are also caused by genetic influence.

 The symptoms can be divided into four categories as aggressive behaviour, destructive behaviour, deceitful behaviour and severe violation of rules.
 The causes for this disorder include biological, genetic, environmental, psychological and social causes.